 Note: Separate audio tracks are only available on the Professional Plan.

 How to turn individual audio tracks on?

 In the studio, click "Settings."
-Then check the box to "Record a separate audio file."
-You must do this prior to going live or recording.
+Then head to "Recording" and check the box to "Record a separate audio file for each participant" You must do this prior to going live or recording.
 If you have Local Recordings enabled, this setting will be on by default.